athom031/athom031.github.io/_posts/2020-07-05-User-Location-Visualization-Tool.md

 title: "User Location Visualization Tool: Full Stack Web Application"
 ---

 A visual map of users for a client to see user whereabouts and activity.
 User side involves sleek Login and Registration tabs that then stores information in a MongoDB collection.
-Once logged in Users can change their information as well.
+Once logged in, Users can change their information as well.
 With the Google Cloud API, the user's coordinates are saved and displayed on the client side map.
 ##### Project Pipeline: Back End – NodeJS, Front End – React, User Model – MongoDB, Google Cloud APIs

 # Demo Images